vaimee/dasi-breaker/reports/mainReport.md

 vcard:hasMember <http://localhost:3000/user\_group#me>.
 ```

-the acl of a resource can specify the permissions of a group in the following way
+The ACL of a resource can grant some permissions to our “customGroup” in the following way:

 ```turtle
 @prefix acl:  <http://www.w3.org/ns/auth/acl#>;.